 e) Where the thickness of any wall plaster which we have quoted to remove exceeds a depth of 20mm, an additional charge for the additional labour time taken to remove the plaster will be levied.

-In any event and whether we consult you or not, in accepting these terms, you authorise us to carry out additional work to the value of £200.00 plus VAT or 10% of the total contract value plus VAT where the need for any additional work is discovered.
+In any event and whether we consult you or not, in accepting these terms, you authorise us to carry out additional work to the value of £200.00 plus VAT or 10% of the total contract value plus VAT (whichever is higher) where the need for any additional work is discovered.

 19. Where we remove fixtures on your behalf